 Of course, this is not to argue that CRT scholars were (or are) in love with “rights” discourse either; they too see the potential legitimating dangers of formal verbiage without substantive action.
 Nevertheless, CRT scholar Patricia Williams brilliantly summarized the common early CRT sentiment on “rights” in this oft quoted passage:

 To say that blacks never fully believed in rights is true.
 Yet it is also true that blacks believed in them so much and so hard that we gave them life where there was none before; we held onto them, put the hope of them into our wombs, mothered them and not the notion of them.
 And this was not the dry process of reification, from which life is drained and reality fades as the cement of conceptual determinism hardens round — but its opposite.
 This was the resurrection of life from ashes four hundred years old.
 The making of something out of nothing took immense alchemical fire — the fusion of a whole nation and the kindling of several generations.

-Another defining tension that early set Critical Race Theory apart from CLS was its relationship with post-structuralism/modernism.
+Another defining tension, inseparable from the above, that early set Critical Race Theory apart from CLS was its relationship with post-structuralism/modernism.
 Early CRT theorist Angela Harris wrote in 1994 that

 a comparison of CRT work with … CLS work … indicates a … serious tension.
 In its commitment to the liberation of people of color, CRT work demonstrates a deep commitment to concepts of reason and truth, transcendental subjects, and “really-out-there” objects.
 Thus, in its optimistic moments, CRT engages in “modernist” narratives.